hebestreit/pod-image-aging/README.md

 Overall average: 77.30 weeks
 ```

+Checkout the [Metrics](#metrics) section how to view the pod image age in Grafana over time.

 ## Getting Started

 Since the Helm chart is not pushed to a public repository yet, you need to clone the repository: